avalanche-foundation/ACPs/ACPs/181-proposervm-epochs/README.md

 #### Changing the Epoch Duration

 Future network upgrades may change the value of $D$ to some new duration $D'$. $D'$ should not take effect until the end of the current epoch, rather than the activation time of the network upgrade that defines $D'$.
-This ensures an in progress epoch at the upgrade activation time cannot be less than both $D$ and $D'$.
+This ensures an in progress epoch at the upgrade activation time cannot have a realized duration less than both $D$ and $D'$.

 ### Epoch Number